Calabi-Yau algebras and the shifted noncommutative symplectic structure: Introduction

 In the last section, \S\ref{sect:example}, we give the two examples of Calabi-Yau alegebras, namely, the 3- and 4-dimensional Sklyanin algebras, and study the corresponding shifted bi-symplectic structure in some detail.

 This paper is a sequel to \cite{BCER,CEEY}, where the shifted noncommutative Poisson structure associated to Calabi-Yau algebras was studied; however, in the current paper we try to be as self-contained as possible.
-When we were in the final stage of the paper, we learned that Y. T. Lam has done some similar work in his Ph.D.
-Thesis \cite{Lam}.
-In particular, Theorem \ref{conj:Lam} is a verification of his \cite[Conjecture 7.4.1]{Lam}.
+When we were in the final stage of the paper, we learned that Y. T. Lam in his thesis \cite{Lam} as well as W.-K. Yeung in his paper \cite{Yeung} have obtained several results which are similar to ours.
+Nevertheless, the main results and methods of theirs and ours are quite different.

-\begin{convention} Throughout the paper, $k$ is a field of characteristic zero, though in a lot of cases it is not necessarily to be so.
-All morphisms and tensors are graded over $k$ unless otherwise specified.
+\begin{convention} Throughout the paper, $k$ is a field of characteristic zero, though in a lot of cases it need not necessarily to be so.
+All morphisms and tensors are over $k$ unless otherwise specified.
 DG algebras (respectively DG coalgebras) are unital and augmented (respectively co-unital and co-augmented), with the degree of the differential being $-1$.
 For a chain complex, its homology is denoted by $\mathrm H_\bullet(-)$, and its cohomology is given by $\mathrm H^\bullet(-):=\mathrm H_{-\bullet}(-)$. \end{convention}